The Edmonton traffic court process

 What we tend to see on Edmonton files

-For commercial vehicle drivers operating out of Edmonton's industrial north and west, log book, weight, and Hours of Service tickets show up more often than the in-person moving violations seen on passenger files.
-Those matters are worth looking at with the CVOR risk picture in mind, not just the ticket dollar amount.
+For commercial vehicle drivers operating out of Edmonton's industrial north and west — including Acheson, Nisku, Leduc, and the Sherwood Park refinery corridor — log book, weight, and Hours of Service tickets show up more often than the in-person moving violations seen on passenger files.
+Those matters are worth looking at with the National Safety Code and CVOR-equivalent carrier risk picture in mind, not just the ticket dollar amount.

 No obligation